agudipaolo/paperbot/README.md

 Paperbot also includes an authors list which can be built manually.
 This is done by executing the command `@paperbot add_author some_author` on Slack.
 Executing `@paperbot authors` on Slack prints the authors list.

 Paperbot provides a method to generate the author list automatically.
 This is an important feature that helps to easily build a powerful preprint filter.
 It requires the definition of a few root keywords, such as 'superconducting qubit', 'quantum optics', and 'quantum information'.
 Executing the command `@paperbot build 2018 ['superconducting qubit', 'quantum optics', 'quantum information'] threshold` on Slack, paperbot searchs day-by-day over all arXiv papers submitted in '2018', and saves the name of the authors that have at least a 'threshold' number of papers including any of the root keywords in its title or abstract.
 The result of further executions of the `build` command is always appended to the author list after removing duplicates.
 In particular, running `build` every new year keeps the author list up-to-date.
-Note that for unknown reasons, paperbot Salck App status might _only_ appear as 'offline' while being online and executing the `build` command correctly.

 **Define your favourite authors to be hightlighted**